-In this scenario, fraudsters target accounts with advanced capabilities, special strengths or powers, or large amounts of game currency and then "sell" those accounts over and over to unsuspecting, legitimate players.
-Account takeovers typically result in the majority of the players not receiving their purchases and a black eye for the individual game.
+In this scenario, fraudsters target accounts with advanced capabilities, special strengths or powers, or large amounts of game currency and then “sell” those accounts over and over to unsuspecting, legitimate players.
+Account takeover attacks typically result in the majority of the players not receiving their purchases and a black eye for the individual game.

 Another means of obtaining the information necessary for payment fraud or account takeover is the creation of spoof sites that collect user data from unsuspecting visitors.
 Unfortunately for all involved but the fraudsters, these spoof sites can look exactly like the sites they mimic.
 A site that is spoofed might have a URL that is just one letter off from the correct one, making it difficult for trusting users to detect.
 The player unknowingly inserts their login credentials to the fake site, which are then sold on the dark web or used on the real site to take over legitimate player accounts.

 Bots are another serious threat to the gaming industry.
 Beyond using bots to farm for points, a fraudster can run referral bonus schemes and refer “new” players that are just bots using synthetic IDs and stolen credit card accounts.
 With each referral, the fraudster receives a reward that he or she either turns directly into cash or uses to boost the value of the account so that he or she can sell it on the dark web.

 Arbitrage illustrates the sophistication of today’s fraudsters.
 The proliferation of payment types and the growth of global gameplay has led to unique and unexpected fraud scenarios.
 In this case, fraudsters load up accounts with a bunch of points in one region and then, taking advantage of currency exchange rates (with the help of bots to automate the process), transfer funds back and forth among different types of currency in order to make gains.